dudursn/nl_interface_tools_based_chatgpt_kws/README.md

-# A Family of Natural Language Interface Tools based on ChatGPT and Database Keyword Search
+# A Family of Natural Language Interface Tools based on ChatGPT and LangChain

 This application proposes two alternatives to use ChatGPT to extract keywords from NL sentences, expressing database queries, which are then passed to the database keyword search tool (KwS